 Why Investments Guaranteeing Double Digit Returns Are Toxic

 For starters, no investment is guaranteed to deliver that kind of return.
 Some are insured, and Treasury securities are backed by the federal government, but none can “guarantee” you double-digit returns.
 To place things in context, it helps to know that the average annual return for the S&P 500 from 1926 through 2018 was about 10% — and even that return is far from guaranteed.
-From Oct.
-9, 2007, to March 5, 2009, for example, the S&P’s performance has been rocky of late, sliding 5.9% in June 2020 and was down more than 6% in September.
+Additionally, the S&P’s performance has been rocky of late, sliding 5.9% in June 2020 and was down more than 6% in September.
 Bottom line: Any investment that a friend, stock promoter or online website tells you is “guaranteed to return 20%” is definitely toxic and possibly a scam.

 10. ‘The Nigerian Prince’